lambdaclass/era_vm/docs/evm_vs_eravm.md

 ## Overview

-zkSync is a zk-Rollup meant to be fully EVM compatible.
-In practice, this can mean a number of different things; for zkSync, it means that you can take any Solidity, Yul, or Vyper contract and deploy it using the zkSync hardhat/foundry tools.
-This seems like full compatibility, but it's not.
-The EraVM has a completely different architecture than the EVM; compatibility is provided through `zksolc`, a compiler written by Matter Labs that takes any Solidity, Yul or Vyper contract and compiles it down to the EraVM bytecode.
+zkSync is a zk-Rollup meant to be EVM compatible.
+In practice, this can mean a number of different things.
+For zkSync, it means that it's compatible at the programming language level; this is provided through `zksolc`, a compiler written by Matter Labs that takes any Solidity, Yul or Vyper contract and compiles it down to the EraVM bytecode.

+This might seem like full compatibility, but it's not.
+The EraVM has a completely different architecture than the EVM, and some of these differences cannot be fully abstracted away.

-This is an important difference.
-The following Solidity contract:
+As an example, the following Solidity contract:

 ```
 contract Test {